 As a general rule, we do not provide such information over the phone because information regarding disciplinary matters is highly confidential, and we must be sure that we are providing the information to the correct person.
 If you have not already scheduled a conference with a Student Conduct Administrator, you may call (760) 750-4935.

 Students who are found in violation of the Standards for Student Conduct are subject to a range of sanctions, including disciplinary probation.
 Disciplinary probation may prevent you from participating in select co-curricular leadership opportunities.
-Please refer to Student Life and Leadership for more information about qualifications.
+Please refer to the Student Leadership and Involvement Center (SLIC) for more information about qualifications.

 Most disciplinary records are maintained for at least seven years.
 Some records, however, are kept permanently, including those in which sanctions assessed include suspension of more than one year, expulsion, denial or revocation of a degree, and/or withdrawal of a diploma.

-Yes, the violation may result in an investigation by both the University and the court, however, criminal and administrative processes are separate.
+Yes, the alleged violation may result in an investigation by both the University and the legal system, however, criminal and university administrative processes are separate.

-If you have a hold, you have likely failed to fulfill obligations concerning a disciplinary case including not scheduling a disciplinary conference or completing mandated sanctions.
-You will need to call the Dean of Students Office at (760) 750-4935 for questions regarding a hold.
+If you have an administrative Dean of Students Hold, you have likely not fulfilled obligations concerning a disciplinary case.
+This may include not scheduling a disciplinary conference, signing an outcome letter or completing required sanctions.
+You are encouraged to call the Dean of Students Office at (760) 750-4935 for questions regarding a hold.

 You will need to bring the form to the Dean of Students Office or email it to email@example.com.
 The Dean of Students Office is located in University Student Union 3500.
-You will need to bring an official photo ID, the signed form, and a stamped, addressed envelope.
+You will need to bring an official photo ID, the signed form, and a stamped, addressed envelope (or electronic instructions).
 If the form does not have a signed release allowing us to provide information of that nature, you will be asked to sign a release in our office.
 Generally, these forms are processed within 72 hours.
 To request a summary letter of your conduct record, please email firstname.lastname@example.org.

 We will only release information when required to do so by state or federal law and Executive Order 1098.